Can Cats Eat Corn Or Is It Bad For Them?

 But what types of corn can cats eat?
 And can corn be bad for your cat?
 After all, it comes in many forms and not all of them can fall under the same category.

-Yes, cats can eat most types of corn.
-Some, however, can be quite toxic to them, especially if they are enhanced with seasoning.
+Soy yes, cats can eat most types of corn (though not healthily), and some can be quite toxic to them, especially if they are enhanced with seasoning.

 The corn in cat food serves as a filler agent – not as nutrition.
 It doesn’t provide substantial amounts of protein or vitamins, unlike real meat does.
 What’s more, some kitties shouldn’t eat cat food with corn and other grains like soy, wheat, etc. depending on their overall health.